 Roasted Beet Soup

-roasted, salted pistachios (I use the Everybody's Nuts salt & pepper)
+roasted, salted pistachios (I use the Everybody's Nuts Salt & Pepper)

-- Toss beets, onion and garlic with olive oil and spread on a baking sheet.
+Toss beets, onion, and garlic with olive oil and spread on a baking sheet.
 If you use red and golden beets, keep them separate on the pan.
 Sprinkle with salt and thyme sprigs.
-Roast 45-60 minutes (until beginning to brown), stirring a couple times, and removing garlic about halfway through.
+Roast 45 to 60 minutes (until beginning to brown), stirring a couple times, and removing garlic about halfway through.

-- Rinse blender and add pistachios, 1/4 c of the orange juice, 1 T of the zest, the vinegar and oil.
+Rinse blender and add pistachios, 1/4 cup of the orange juice, 1 tablespoon of the zest, the vinegar, and oil.
 Pulse to blend and season with salt and pepper.
 Alternately, you can hand chop the nuts and parsley and just mix with the oil and vinegar which might make a prettier drizzle.

-- Pour soup into a bowl, drizzle with vinaigrette, sour cream and top with just cooked croutons.
+Pour soup into a bowl, drizzle with vinaigrette and sour cream, and top with just-cooked croutons.